Statistics for Laboratory Scientists ( 140.615 )

 ## Signif. codes: 0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

 The differences in means are very significant.
-Let’s analyze the data in one wash-up using an ANCOVA.
+Let’s analyze the data in one wash-up using an Analysis of Covariance (ANCOVA).
+We fit and compare the linear models with and without the treatment.

 ancova.fit <- lm(rsp ~ trt + age, data=dat.anc1)